 pattern.
 Of course you need to consider whether the height to which the trees might grow is suitable for your application.
 It wouldn't work for a front yard.

 The other somewhat obvious way to deal with the situation is to leave the posts in place but to replace the fencing material itself, probably with wood.
 You could use scrap wood, even making a pattern with several different types of scrap wood from flooring leftovers, pallets, or old boards you found in the garage or attic.
 You can bolt end boards onto the posts and then fasten the boards to one another or to the top rail of the chain link material

 Another "solution" that is out and about is something called the put-in cup, where sure enough, you push what looks like a paper cup into the holes in the fence.
-We think this is just about as tacky as the rusting fence, but in certain places, such as schools or day care centers, it might work as a stop-gap measure to brighten up the scene.
+We think this is just about as tacky as the rusting fence, but in certain places, such as adjacent to schools or day care centers, it might work as a stop-gap measure to brighten up the scene.

-Notice that we are not advocating that you try to clean up the ugly chain link fence.
+Notice that we are not advocating that you try to clean up or clean off the ugly chain link fence.
 That is a losing proposition if there is any rust on the fence--and rust is the major reason that many of you would want to replace these fences.
 If you simply think the industrial look is too unrefined for its application, you can use the camouflage technique quite effectively, providing your distraction for the eye is substantial enough and pretty enough.